-Services that are covered for you What you must pay when you get these services Coverage includes fitting.
-This is not a preventive service, cost-sharing applies.
+Services that are covered for you What you must pay when you get these services self-management training service.
+0% - 20% coinsurance depending on the Medicare-covered diabetic services and supplies services.
 0% coinsurance for Medicare-covered preferred brand blood glucose monitors.
-0% coinsurance for Medicare-covered diabetes testing supplies (preferred brand strips, lancets, lancet devices used for diabetic glucose testing).
+20% coinsurance for Medicare-covered diabetes testing supplies (preferred brand strips, lancets, lancet devices used for diabetic glucose testing).
 20% coinsurance for Medicare-covered diabetes testing supplies (non-preferred brand strips, lancets, lancet devices used for diabetic glucose testing) and non-preferred brand blood glucose monitors.
 20% coinsurance for Medicare-covered continuous glucose monitors for people who use insulin and meet the medical necessity criteria may be covered.
 20% coinsurance for Medicare-covered therapeutic custom-molded shoes and inserts for people with severe diabetic foot disease.

-Durable medical equipment (DME) and related supplies 20% coinsurance for each (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Medicare-covered DME service.
+Durable medical equipment (DME) and related supplies

+(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)

 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Prior Authorization is required.
-Your provider must contact our Plan prior to providing services.